YuvalLot/pyLocal/README.md

 * [?x * ?xs]

 ### Titles
-Titles are ways to communicate a special meaning behind a set of objects.
+Titles (also known as functors) are ways to communicate a special meaning behind a set of objects.
 For example, the title 3tuple might represent a tuple of size three.
 It is customary (but not necessary) to declare titles as follows:
 ```
 declare 3tuple, 4tuple, Branch, T;
 ```